 user_location: This permission allows you to see a member's current city.

 user_gender: This permission allows you to see a member's gender.

 Of course, you can choose any extra permission you'd like.
 Note that you need to be able to justify each permission you require in your documentation for Facebook.
 Our advice is to ask for what you really need, not what you think you might want in the future.

 Next, you will see a page that lists all the permissions you've selected.
-Beside each permission, there's an Add Details link you can use to add an explanation for why you require the additional information from the member.
+Click on one of these permissions to add an explanation for why you require the additional information.

-Each Add Details link presents a window with a form that Facebook needs you to fill out.
+A window with a form will pop up.
 It asks for the following information:

-- How is your app using this permission?
-(Personalized content on Facebook, gathering analytics, publishing to the member's Facebook timeline, or other.)
+- How your app using this permission (Personalized content on Facebook, gathering analytics, publishing to the member's Facebook timeline, or other)

 You can take a screencast of your live website.
 Like the step-by-step instructions you wrote out, show how a member logs in with Facebook.
 Then, show the Facebook permissions pop-up window.
 To the best of your ability, show how the website experience will offer personalized content to your members.